 Write the whole series in one document like you might an eBook or eReport.
 Make the document attractive by adding more images, more graphics, charts, call outs for stats and so forth.
 Turn it into a PDF for adding as a content upgrade to each individual blog post in the series.

 Create a landing page or sign-up form using software like LeadPages, integrating it with your email autoresponders software, so people get added to your list when they download it.

-Once you finish that use the Word version, and cut and paste each blog post into your scheduling system.
+Once you finish that, use the Word version and cut and paste each blog post into your scheduling framework.
 Then attach the content upgrade by linking to the URL of the landing page.
-Be sure to use some method to call it out or draw attention to it so that the readers will notice it.
+Be sure to practice a method to call it out or attract attention to it so that the readers will notice it.